Home About Us Contact Us Shop Online Policies Product Advice

 Preserved Lemons

-Use only the skin of the pickled lemon to add zest to your recipes.
+Use only the skin of the pickled lemon to add zest to your recipe.
+If you prefer to lessen the salt taste rinse under water before using.

 • Finely slice or dice and add to your favourite tossed salad or salsa.